 Next on the day’s litany of disasters was the Virgin Check-In.
 We are used to almost walking straight up to the check-in with little or no queue.
 To find the below was most upsetting.

 35 Mins later and we were checked in and off to security.
 At least with the whole of virgins customers stuck at check-in Security was mercifully quiet.
 Again here Manchester was a mess, with a barrage of mixed messages about what should and shouldn’t be in bags and what needed to come out.
-It was a bit hectic, but we were through quick enough.
+It was a bit hectic, but we were through quickly enough.
 A bit stressed but with a nice airport lounge to relax in for the next hour or so.

 Manchester Airport Escape Lounge

-We booked the lounge for around £20 each from ATP Parking and king of forgot about it.
+We booked the lounge for around £20 each from ATP Parking and kind of forgot about it.
 So it was a pleasant surprise when we remembered.
 The lounge was crazy busy and we are always surprised to see people walking up hoping to get in?
 Why take the risk and pay more?

-In the lounge, it was a self-service affair with bacon, sausage, eggs, tomatoes and Beans on offer along with bread rolls.
+In the lounge, it was a self-service affair with bacon, sausage, eggs, tomatoes, and Beans on offer along with bread rolls.
 There was also a continental selection of fruit, muffins, pastries, and cereals.
 It is nothing spectacular but a nice way to calm down after the hecticness of the earlier morning.

 After our delays, we only got just over an hour in the lounge before the call to the gate was announced.
 Just time for another beer before heading to the gate.
-This was in the new Pier section of T2, Manchester Airport claims to be spending £1bn on the airport and this new Pier is brand spanking new.
+This was in the new Pier section of T2, Manchester Airport claims to be spending £1bn on the airport and this new Pier is a brand spanking new.
 And a long way from anything.
 So a good 10mins later we were at the gate.
 Just as they announced boarding.
 There was a huge scrum to get on and we just sat back and waited for it to clear.
-Why people rush to board when you will be on there for 11 Hours and have assigned seats we will never know.
+Why do people rush to board when you will be on there for 11 Hours and have assigned seats we will never know.

 Manchester to Las Vegas, McCarran Airport